 During the peak of the rut stags behave aggressively, chase off their rivals, roar and grunt all day long trying to impress females.

 This young male tried to blow away hinds with a superb "hairstyle".
+The older stag could not compete with him.

 Birds sitting down on deer always gives a smile.
 It's a good resting and feeding place; deer hair is also a perfect nest material.
 Magpies and starlings are one of the most adventurous birds.